curt2008/FIFA16-Unofficial-Mobile-API/README.md

 # Fifa Ultimate Team 13 PHP Application

-After noticing an amazing Wrapper created by [Mousey](https://github.com/mousey/FIFA13-Ultimate-Team-Search/) i decided to use his code as a wrapper for this project, Most credits go to [Mousey](https://github.com/mousey/FIFA13-Ultimate-Team-Search/) for such amazing coding.
+After noticing an amazing Wrapper created by [Mousey](https://github.com/mousey/FIFA13-Ultimate-Team-Search/) i decided to use his classes for this project, Most credits go to [Mousey](https://github.com/mousey/FIFA13-Ultimate-Team-Search/) for such amazing coding.

 # How to use this Application